sveltekit-i18n/lib/docs/README.md

 ```

 ### `loadTranslations`: __(locale: string, route?: string) => Promise\<void>__
-This method encapsulates `initLocalRoute`, `getTranslationProps` and `addTranslations` methods.
-It sets current route config, loads appropriate translations and automatically stores it in `translations` readable.
+This method encapsulates `initLocale` and `setRoute` methods.
+According on changes, `getTranslationProps` and `addTranslations` methods are called and new translations are stored in `translations` readable.

 ## Translations